terrafarm/content-library/content/wiki/Mushroom.md

 ---
 tags: ecology book
 ---
-A book by Nicholas P. Money
+A book by Nicholas P. Money that explores the fascinating and mysterious fungi kingdom.

+Mushrooms and truffles are strange organisms that export a lot of benefits to root ecosystems.
+They also play an import role in cuisine.

 # Goodreads